-Phuket Town is one of the best areas for first-timers because it is Phuket’s most authentic traditional area with lots of historical and cultural attractions.
+Phuket Town is one of the best areas for first-timers and those who prefer to stay in an authentic traditional area with lots of historical and cultural attractions.
 It is a relaxed and pretty town with some impressive old colonial architecture and a uniquely laid-back charm.

 There is some great accommodation from hostels all the way up to five-star.
 I recommend staying in Phuket Town for a day or two to see the museums and do some shopping before hitting the beaches.

 Phuket has a long history with periods of Arab, Chinese, Indian, Portuguese, French, Dutch and British influence.
 Before tourism, Phuket was a famous tin-mining center, attracting many European traders and Chinese immigrants, bringing prosperity and wealth to the island.

 In Phuket Town you can find historical landmarks such as Buddhist temples, Chinese shrines, a Sikh Gurdwara, a Mosque, Hindu shrine, and a Catholic church.